Takua-Gandasa/Mavens-Toy/README.md

 #### TOP 10 PRODUCTS BY REVENUE AND PROFIT

 - Lego Bricks generate the highest revenue at $2.39 million but have a low profit margin of 12.6%.
 Colorbuds exhibit a strong profit margin of 53.2% alongside solid revenue of $1.56 million.
 Magic Sand's low profit margin of 12.4% suggests high costs relative to its revenue.
 Action Figures have a healthy profit margin of 37.6% with good revenue of $0.93 million.
 The Rubik's Cube shows a low profit margin of 9.9%, indicating challenges in profitability.
 The Deck of Cards enjoys a strong profit margin of 42.4% with decent revenue of $0.59 million.
 Splash Balls have a low profit margin of 11.1%, pointing to potential cost issues.
 The Nerf Gun has a moderate profit margin of 24.5%, while Animal Figures and Dart Guns have moderate profit margins of 23.5% and 25.5%, respectively.

+#### STORE LOCATION

+- The firm is well-positioned for success with its four store locations, offering opportunities for local strategies and growth.

+#### STORE CITIES

+- The firm's operations in 29 cities position it for growth and customer engagement while allowing for risk mitigation.

+### STORE NAMES

+- Having 50 store names enhances brand visibility and market presence, offering diverse product offerings and competitive advantages.

+#### DISTRIBUTION OF STORES BY LOCATION

+- The store distribution strategy effectively captures various market segments, with Downtown as the primary focus.
+There are opportunities for growth in Residential and Airport locations, and efficient resource management will enhance performance across all areas.

+#### REVENUE BY LOCATION

+- Downtown is the major revenue contributor with $8.2 million, significantly outpacing other locations.
+The firm should implement strategies to enhance revenue across Commercial, Residential, and Airport areas to diversify income and improve overall performance.